-Blackshaw Moor CE (VC) First School is a co-educational day school, administered by the Staffordshire County Council Education Committee.
-It caters for pupils aged between 3 and 9 years.
+Blackshaw Moor CofE First School caters for pupils aged between 3 and 9 years.
 Many of our pupils come from Blackshaw Moor and the villages of Thorncliffe, Meerbrook and Upperhulme.
 There are several pupils who travel in from Flash and Leek.

 We provide a happy, caring and stimulating environment and pride ourselves on the family atmosphere and the effective working relationships between pupils and teachers which enable pupils to develop the skills, knowledge, attitudes and values necessary to build a successful future.